crazyrabbitLTC/supa-saas/README.md

 - **Supabase Integration**: Full integration with Supabase for auth, database, storage, and realtime features
 - **TypeScript**: End-to-end type safety across all packages and applications
 - **Modular Architecture**: Clear separation between frontend, API, and background services
-- **Database Management**: Drizzle ORM for type-safe database access with migration support
+- **Database Management**: Type-safe database access with Supabase client and migrations
 - **Local Development**: Seamless local development with Supabase CLI
 - **Testing**: Comprehensive testing setup with Vitest for all components